-- The I&APs raised no objections to the proposed project, however the issues raised by the I&APs during the PPP must be taken into consideration during the various stages of the project. - There are no environmentally sensitive areas close to the alternative site locations and the proposed substation is unlikely to have significant environmental impacts.
-Appropriate mitigation actions suggested in this report can however further reduce all potential impacts. - Specialist studies, as indicated in Section 6 should be conducted to provide additional information on potential environmental impacts of the proposed landfill upgrade. - A construction EMP must be developed and effectively implemented by the contractor under the supervision of the engineer and/or Environmental Practitioner.
+- There are no environmentally sensitive areas close to the proposed route location and the proposed power line is unlikely to have significant environmental impacts. - Specialist studies, as indicated in Section 6 should be conducted to provide additional information on potential environmental impacts of the proposed landfill upgrade. - A construction EMP must be developed and effectively implemented by the contractor under the supervision of the engineer and/or Environmental Practitioner.